Ocular malingering

-Ocular malingering is a type of malingering in which patients may either simulate a visual complaint, or they may deny a visual complaint or ophthalmic disease.
+Ocular malingering is a type of malingering in which patients may either simulate a visual complaint or deny having a visual complaint or ophthalmic disease.
 A person may simulate variety of visual complaints including uniocular or binocular blindness, visual field defect or night blindness.
 A similar condition is functional visual loss which come under the spectrum of functional neurological disorder or somatic symptom disorder.

 Overview

 Ocular malingering is seen in a variety of patients despite age sex or ethnicity.
 Patients may either simulate an ophthalmic disease (positive simulation or positive malingering), or they may deny a visual complaint or ophthalmic disease (negative simulation or negative malingering).
 The most common malingerer is faking vision loss to gain disability benefits, or attention, among other secondary benefits.
 A second group of people exaggerates their visual symptoms, knowing they are exaggerating their symptoms but worrying that they may actually have a serious vision problem.
 The third type of person feels sure that something is wrong with his eyes and tries to help the doctor to identify the disease easily without hiding the symptoms of his disease.
 The last type of person often finds satisfaction in telling himself that he is blind in one eye, or that he has tunnel vision, after minor injuries.
 Rarely, a person may pretend to be completely blind in both eyes.
 Patients may also simulate visual field defects, diplopia, color blindness, night blindness or ocular motility disorders.

 People may malinger to get financial benefits from others, to get sympathy from others, to get some particular jobs, or to escape from certain jobs or police cases.
 Malingering is not considered a psychiatric disorder, but rather a deliberate attempt to deceive and manipulate others for personal gain.